WebCivics/PermissiveCommonsOntologiesDocs/README.md

-# Permissive Commons Ontologies Docs
+# Permissive Commons Technology Docs

-The Permissive Commons concept is like an advancement of 'open-data', whilst adding more functionality as a consequence of the abillity to use permission structures in relation to assets.
+Permissive Commons Technology changes the way commons knowledge is managed on the internnet.
+The intended purpose of it is act to decentralise commons resources and extends existing works on 'open-data' alongside other decentralised software projects whilst adding more functionality as a consequence of the abillity to use permission structures in relation to assets.

 This is basically a type of work that is a form of [[Web Science]] related fields of expertise.